EvanHuang7/ai-tools/README.md

 5. Deploy app by running app containers with docker-compose file (Use minimal VM CPU and memory)

-🚨🚨🚨 Important: The **⭐ Set up GCP services access for app** subsection is required to be finished after app deployment in order to allow app accessing GCP services
+🚨🚨🚨 Important: The **⭐ Set up GCP services authorization for app** subsection is required to be finished after app deployment in order to allow app accessing GCP services

 - Create a folder